ishiikurisu/SwissREChallenge/doc/notes.md

 - [ ] Kill a specific process
 - [ ] Kill all process with a specific priority
 - [ ] Kill all running processes

+### Extras

+- [ ] Enable Java interoperability

+# Development Notes

+First, I need to create a data structure for tasks.

+- [ ] Create task definition
+- [ ] Create task manager definition

+Now, I need to create a new namespace `task-manager.add-tasks` with functions for each functionality:

+- [ ] Add tasks to task manager following the default behavior
+- [ ] Add tasks to task manager following the FIFO behavior
+- [ ] Add tasks to task manager following the priority behavior